 Traveling the World… a little bit

 A few years later I was invited to travel with a dear friend that I met while teaching.
 Her family would be visiting her daughter who was going to school in New Zealand.
-We spent two weeks traveling the north and south island, mainly in an RV.
+We spent two weeks traveling the north and south islands, mainly in an RV.
 RV travel was something I had always wanted to do.
 This was another dream come true for me.

 These two experiences, in particular, gave me the longing feeling for traveling the world.
 That feeling has been something I haven’t been able to shake ever since.
-I’ve often wonder how I would feel about traveling if I had not been given those opportunities.
+I’ve often wondered how I would feel about traveling if I had not been given those opportunities.